needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 ### Development Settings

 Development Settings are only available for development builds.
-Each setting is disable during a release build as the feature are not avilable during a release build.
+Each setting is disable during a release build as the feature are not available during a release build.

 |**Setting**|**Description**|
 |:---|:---|